 CAN I MAKE THE CARNE ASADA AHEAD OF TIME?

 Definitely!
 If you want to grill the carne asada a day or two ahead of time, you can absolutely use the leftover meat to make the nachos later.
+The same applies if cooking the steak in the air fryer.

 In fact, carne asada is one of those things that just tastes better with time.
 Kinda like a good chili.